Lellansin/Linh/README.md

 Linh
 ----------------

-A language for my girl friend
+A language for my life